katywarr/strengthening-dnns/README.md

 There are many other resources (open libraries, examples and papers) available to explore adversarial examples.
 Some are listed in [RESOURCES.md]()

-Please note that this repository is work in progress and some of the code is incomplete.
-It will be completed when the book goes live.

 ## Setting up your environment